Turlt31/GUI-Password-Manager-Python/README.md

 You can safely delete "build"
 And in "dist" will be the .exe file
 Move the .exe file in to the same directory where the .py file is

+If you have any suggestions

+DM me on discord: Turtl3#8839